antonidag/myblog/content/en/posts/benchmark-for-each/index.md

 The result from the benchmark tells us that JavaScript was the clear winner in terms of the performance. in an blog post from Microsoft it gives you tips in ways you can optimizes your workflow and etc... https://techcommunity.microsoft.com/t5/azure-integration-services-blog/using-inline-code-instead-of-a-foreach-loop-for-better/ba-p/3369587

+Does this mean that you always should do everything with JavaScript?
+No, probably you do want that and with a very large sized collection, consider chunking the array to smaler piecies and etc.

+Except for the performance we will also try and rate how eazy/hard it is to debug and development.

 For anyone more interested in benchmark, I have made a similar test on a another topic rather condition actions [blog](/posts/benchmark-condition/).